Mechanize

-Mechanize is the seventh studio album by American heavy metal band Fear Factory.
+Mechanize is the seventh studio album by American industrial metal band Fear Factory, released on February 5, 2010 in Germany and February 9, 2010 in United States.
 It is the only album to feature Gene Hoglan on drums and the first since 2001's Digimortal to include original guitarist and founding member Dino Cazares, who rejoined the band after a reconciliation with lead vocalist Burton C. Bell, in April 2009.
 The album was produced by Rhys Fulber, who had not produced or been involved with a Fear Factory album since Archetype.
-The album has received mostly positive reviews from fans and music critics, being praised for its very aggressive and heavy sound.
+The album received mostly positive reviews from fans and music critics, and was praised for its very aggressive and heavy sound.
 In its first week of release, the album sold 10,000 copies.

 Background

 On April 7, 2009, vocalist Burton C. Bell and ex-guitarist Dino Cazares announced the reconciliation of their friendship, and the formation of a new project with Fear Factory bassist Byron Stroud and drummer Gene Hoglan of Strapping Young Lad.
 On April 28, this project was revealed to be a new version of Fear Factory that effectively excluded former members Raymond Herrera and Christian Olde Wolbers.
 Asked about the circumstances of their exclusion, Bell stated that "[Fear Factory]'s like a business and I'm just reorganizing...
 We won't talk about [their exclusion]."

 In June 2009, Wolbers and Herrera finally spoke about the issue on the radio program "Speed Freaks."
 Herrera revealed that technically, he and Wolbers had not left the band: "[Christian and I] are actually still in Fear Factory...[Burton and Dino] decided to start a new band, and furthermore, they decided to call it Fear Factory.
 They never communicated with us about it,".
 Herrera went on to say that the original four members (Bell, Cazares, Wolbers, and himself) are contractually regarded as Fear Factory Incorporated, and said "it's almost like them two against us two, so it's kind of a stalemate."
 He also stated that he and Wolbers had written eight songs for the next Fear Factory record, but that a "personal disagreement" had come up between them and Bell, which left Bell unwilling to continue work with the band.